 The reforms are intended to support greater innovation by better tailoring assessment processes, reducing project delays, and making it easier to navigate the planning system.

-In addition to the ongoing stakeholder engagement program, the department prepared an Explanation of Intended Effect (EIE) on the proposed complying development changes to employment lands.
+To view the Explanation of Intended Effect (EIE) on the proposed complying development changes to employment lands visit the planning portal.

 For more information about the program, please email the team.